Princess ‘Madeline’ Noor: “The Spy Princess Remembered”

 Noor Inayat Khan is unique in that she was the first woman agent to be sent to France during the War, and at one time in Paris soon after her cell had been penetrated by the enemy, she alone was sending important messages to London of important troop movements.

-Noor was born in 1914 and was always a sensitive child who excelled in music and writing, and in fact her book Twenty Jakata tales, published in 1939, still remains in print today.
+Noor was born in 1914 and was always a sensitive child who excelled in music and writing, in fact, her book Twenty Jakata Tales, published in 1939, still remains in print today.

 With the fall of France in 1940 the Noor family, then living in Paris, left immediately for the safety and calm of England.
 Also then in London was General DeGaulle, the leader of “the Free French Forces” and I suspect his stirring words to all French people encouraged her to enlist in 1940.